 Presentations are typically 25–30 minutes in length and accompanied by a PowerPoint image slideshow.
 Please see the descriptions below to see which programs are available.

 We will do our best to support your event, depending on staff availability.
 Presentations arranged at least two weeks in advance will be easier to accommodate.
 To request a presentation, please contact our curator at NUM_curator@navy.mil or (360) 396-5517.

 As a federally-funded museum, the U.S. Naval Undersea Museum is a free resource we hope to share as widely as possible.
 This overview of the museum introduces our mission, history, exhibits, education programs, artifact collection, and volunteer opportunities.
 Learn more about what we do, what we offer, and how we serve our local and national communities.

 Navy salvage forces go to work when the worst happens: a ship sinks, a collision occurs, a weapon is lost, a space shuttle explodes.
-This presentation tells the stories of the Navy’s most notable salvage operations, including raising sunken submarines USS F-4 and USS S-51, salvaging ships after the attack on Pearl Harbor, and recovering the wreckages of Space Shuttles Challenger and Columbia.
+This presentation tells the stories of the Navy’s most notable salvage operations, including raising sunken submarines USS F-4 and USS S-51, salvaging ships after the attack on Pearl Harbor, and recovering the wreckage of Space Shuttle Challenger.